signal/speak_boc_speak/README.md

-== Speak BOC Speak
+# Speak BOC Speak

-All sorts of juvenile, profane fun, care of OSX's *say* command.
+All sorts of juvenile, profane fun, care of OSX's **say** command.